-Choosing a mouth rinse is like choosing car.
-There have always been nice cars, that ran well, and did the job well, but perhaps they could be improved upon.
-There was nothing wrong with these cars and they would get you wherever you were going, but they used more gas, and they polluted the environment; so we strived for more efficient, environmentally friendly cars.
+Choosing a mouth rinse is like choosing a car.
+There have always been nice cars that ran well, and did the job well, but perhaps they could be improved upon.
+There was nothing wrong with those cars and they would get you wherever you were going, but they used more gas, and they polluted the environment; so we strived for more efficient, environmentally friendly cars.

 The ‘69 Ford Mustangs of Mouth Rinses

 Listerine and Scope have been around for a long time.
 In fact, Listerine was originally contrived in 1879 by Dr Listerine to be used as an antiseptic in Operating rooms, and it has been proven to kill germs really well.
 Scope was developed by Procter & Gamble in 1966 and has held its own in competition with Listerine since then.
 They both work to kill the germs that cause bad breath (halitosis), cavities (caries), gingivitis and bone loss/recession (periodontitis); however, Listerine uses Essential Oils (Eucalyptol, Thymol, and Menthol) whereas Scope uses Cetyl Pyridinium Chloride (CPC), Sodium Benzoate, and Domiphen Bromide.
 Commonly it is thought that the high alcohol content of these rinses, 27% and 15% respectively, aids in the battle against bad breath – unfortunately this is not true.
 The alcohol certainly kills some germs but mostly acts as a solution in which to hold the active ingredients and acts mostly just to dry out your tissues and perhaps even contribute to bad breath coming back faster over time.
 Not to mention the alcohol burns – just try to hold either rinse in your mouth for the allotted 30 seconds ;)